Basilica Minore of Our Lady of Charity: Our Lady of Charity

 The 17th-century wooden statue of Our Lady of Charity was first venerated and enthroned in Bantay, Ilocos Sur and brought to Agoo by an Augustinian priest.
 It was Maximo Vicente of Manila who refurbished it after it survived the massive earthquake of 1892.

 The crowned head of the original statue is made of baked clay covered with a polished coat of fine white powder.
 The child Jesus raises his right hand as in a blessing, and holding a golden globe on his left hand.

-Bishop Victorino C. Ligot of the Roman Catholic Diocese of San Fernando de La Union filed the ecclesiastical petition to the Sacred Congregation for the Sacraments and Divine Worship in Rome for the canonical coronation of the statue, with the collaboration of Jose D. Aspiras, who helped restored the belfry.
+Bishop Victorino C. Ligot of the Roman Catholic Diocese of San Fernando de La Union filed the ecclesiastical petition to the Sacred Congregation for the Sacraments and Divine Worship in Rome for the canonical coronation of the statue, with the collaboration of Jose D. Aspiras, who helped restored the belfry, but was denied with a letter issued from the Congregation dated April 4, 1971, which in turn, was suggested to crown the image by the authority of the bishop instead.

-The Marian image, locally called as "Apo Caridad", was crowned on May 1, 1971, by Apostolic Nuncio Carmine Rocco, the appointed Apostolic Nunciature to the Philippines.
+The Marian image, locally called as "Apo Caridad", was episcopally crowned on May 1, 1971, by Apostolic Nuncio Carmine Rocco, the appointed Apostolic Nunciature to the Philippines.
 Later, the statue was desecrated by local bandits with the theft of its previous jewel-studded ivory head.

 The innumerable miraculous accounts attributed to Apo Caridad in the basilica's altar, which includes the quick recovery of Agoo from the destruction of the July 1990 massive quake, has made Agoo a major religious center in northern Luzon.
 Our Lady of Charity's feast day is celebrated every May 4, on the feast of Saint Monica, in whose honor both the basilica parish and museum are dedicated.

+On April 29, 2024, Pope Francis officially decreed the pontifical—canonical coronation of the Marian image through the Dicastery for Divine Worship and the Discipline of the Sacraments.
+This distinction was announced on June 5, 2024, through a circular released by the Roman Catholic Diocese of San Fernando de La Union regarding the approval of the petition.
+The coronation was presided by the Apostolic Nuncio to the Philippines, Charles John Brown, on December 6, 2024.